 The first game in Sega‘s long-running, immensely famous zombie lightgun shooter series still plays fantastically today, despite the visuals not having aged all that well.

-The combination of campy, B-movie style horror (which didn’t skimp on the gore) and addicting shooting action was a great success when it was first launched.
+The combination of campy, B-movie-style horror and addicting shooting action was a great success when it was first launched.
 It was a complete revelation.